 Size: 57.6 sq. ft. ⸱ Height: 7 ft.
 2 in. ⸱ Weight: 20 lbs. ⸱ Season: 3 – 4 ⸱ Waterproofing: 2,000 mm

-This three-season tent measures 8 x 8 feet and has a center height of just over 7 feet.
+This tent measures 8 x 8 feet with a center height of just over 7 feet.
 While the manufacturers suggest that it can accommodate up to four people with two more in your cargo area, this wouldn’t leave much room for gear.
 As there’s no vestibule or screened room, we’d recommend a max occupancy of 3 under the “canvas” and 2 in the cargo.

 Although the listed capacity is ambitious, this is still a high-quality tent.
 The tent walls and rainfly are made of 68D polyester with a 2,000mm PU waterproof rating.
 While the rainfly offers only partial coverage, a slight awning ensures the body will remain dry unless the wind is blowing the rain sideways.
 The bucket floor also has a 2,000mm waterproof rating.